FREQUENTLY ASKED QUESTIONS

-There are a few different documents/information you need to bring with you.
-The following items are required by the Marketplace to create an account, verify your identity, estimate your income, and see how much financial assistance you qualify for:
+The following items are the few documents/information you must bring.
+The Marketplace requires these documents to create an account, verify your identity, estimate your income, and see how much financial assistance you qualify for:

 • (If applicable) Previous year’s Marketplace enrollment information and healthcare.gov username and password